pocc/tshark.dev/content/analyze/add_context/name_resolution.md

 Wireshark is intelligent and uses ARP and DNS lookups in the capture to add context when they are available.

 {{% notice info %}}
-The `-n` option of both tcpdump and tshark disable lookups to add info to text output.
+The `-n` option of tshark disables all name resolutions.
+The big one it blocks is DNS queries to external resolvers.
 Using `-n` will not change the resulting pcap file, but will decrease tcpdump/tshark resource usage.
 {{% /notice %}}

 ## Using Tshark Flags

+The highlighted "data sources" listed here are files in the [profiles folder](/packetcraft/profiles).

 | Flag          | Resolves        | Data Source                         | Other Notes |
 |---------------|-----------------|-------------------------------------|-------------|